 Reubin Askew served as Florida's 37th Governor from 1971 to 1979.
 He is considered one of the greatest governors in the state's history and was rated by the John F. Kennedy School of Government at Harvard University as one of the United States' top 10 governors of the 20th century.
 Governor Askew died in 2014.

-Applicants from any undergraduate major at UF may apply but students must be in their fourth semester at UF during the spring semester of the year in which they apply.
+Applicants from any undergraduate major at UF may apply.
 The GPA requirement is 3.5 and above.

 To determine eligibility, students should review the criteria below.
-Those who qualify will be able to agree with the majority of the statements below:
+PLEASE NOTE: University Scholars cannot hold both awards unless they can clearly demonstrate two entirely different research subjects.
+Those who qualify for an Askew Scholarship will be able to agree with the majority of the statements below:

 - I aspire to be a "change agent," in the future, improving the ways that government agencies, nonprofit organizations, or educational institutions serve the public.